MenABCWY Vaccine for Meningococcal Meningitis

 The trial does not specify if you need to stop taking your current medications.
 However, if you are on certain immune-modifying drugs or investigational products, you may need to stop them before joining the study.
 It's best to discuss your specific medications with the study team.

-Is the MenABCWY vaccine safe for humans?
+Is there any evidence suggesting that the MenABCWY vaccine is likely to be safe for humans?

 This trial is for healthy boys and girls aged 11 to 14 who haven't started their periods, had certain surgeries or are not pregnant.
 They must be willing to use birth control around the time of vaccination and follow the study rules.
 Consent from them or a guardian is needed.Inclusion Criteria